selmanozleyen/Distribution-Matching-with-Dilated-Networks/README.md

 # DM-Count

-Official Pytorch implementation of the paper [Distribution Matching for Crowd Counting](https://arxiv.org/pdf/2009.13077.pdf) (NeurIPS, spotlight).

-We propose to use Distribution Matching for crowd COUNTing (DM-Count).
-In DM-Count, we use Optimal Transport (OT) to measure the similarity between the normalized predicted density map and the normalized ground truth density map.
-To stabilize OT computation, we include a Total Variation loss in our model.
-We show that the generalization error bound of DM-Count is tighter than that of the Gaussian smoothed methods.
-Empirically, our method outperforms the state-of-the-art methods by a large margin on four challenging crowd counting datasets: UCF-QNRF, NWPU, ShanghaiTech, and UCF-CC50.

-## Prerequisites

-Python 3.x

-Pytorch >= 1.2

-For other libraries, check requirements.txt.

 ## Warning This Repo Needs Cleaning and Refactoring

 ## Repo based on
 [Here](https://github.com/cvlab-stonybrook/DM-Count) is the original repo since the interface and the backbone network was different this will not be a fork repo.

+Pytorch implementation of the paper [Distribution Matching for Crowd Counting](https://arxiv.org/pdf/2009.13077.pdf) (NeurIPS, spotlight).

 ## Getting Started
 1. Dataset download